xErik/pdfmake-browserified/Readme.md

 Supports custom fonts.

-Plenty of custom fonts, for usual and browserified pdfmake, can be found here: [Google Fonts](https://github.com/xErik/pdfmake-fonts-google/tree/master/build).
+Plenty of custom fonts, prepared pdfmake and pdfmake-browserified, can be found here: [Google Fonts](https://github.com/xErik/pdfmake-fonts-google/tree/master/build).

+## pdfmake-browserified ≈ pdfmake

+pdfmake-browserified can be used like the original pdfmake via `script`-tag in an HTML page.
+With the same method signature: `createPdf(docDefinition, fonts, vfs).open();`

+**But**: It can be used via `require('pdfmake-browserify')` in Node applications, too.
+In Node, the method signature stays the same: `createPdf(docDefinition, fonts, vfs).open();`

 ## Installation
 ```console